NHSDigital/nhs-notify-supplier-api/specification/api/components/documentation/postLetters.md

 ## Overview

-Update the status for (example, PRINTED, DISPATCHED, DELIVERED) of multiple letters by providing the new statuses in the request body, optionally including reason codes and text.
+Use this endpoint to update the status for (example, PRINTED, DISPATCHED, DELIVERED) of multiple letters by providing the new statuses in the request body, optionally including reason codes and text.

+Use this endpoint when you need to report status changes for several letters at once.

 When you make a POST update request with, the endpoint will respond with a successful (202) response code or an unsuccessful (4xx/5xx) response.